The Story of Intensive Interaction

 The staff team then employed an action-research methodology to initially identify their students’ ‘primary learning needs’, these being the skills, understandings, and motivation to want to socially interact with those people around them.
 To achieve these learning outcomes, the staff team, led most notably by Dave Hewett and then Melanie Nind, started to collectively reflect on how they might best facilitate their students’ learning, or further support the development of their ‘fundamental communication’ abilities (Nind & Hewett, 1994).

-Finally, by 1987, Nind and Hewett had become confident in clearly defining their approach, now called Intensive Interaction, and had seen compelling evidence of its educational efficacy, i.e. highly significant positive outcomes for many of their students in the development of their fundamental communication abilities.
-That year, they were invited to give a presentation on their work to a conference called ‘Interactive Approaches to the Education of Children with Severe Learning Difficulties’, held at Westhill College, Birmingham (even though initially they were only attending as delegates).
+Finally, by 1987, Nind and Hewett had become confident in clearly defining their approach, now called Intensive Interaction, and had seen compelling evidence of its educational efficacy, i.e. highly significant positive outcomes for many of their students in the development of their sociability and fundamental communication skills.
+That year, they were invited to give a presentation on their work at a conference called ‘Interactive Approaches to the Education of Children with Severe Learning Difficulties’, held at Westhill College, Birmingham (even though they had initially only been attending as delegates).
 This conference is often cited as the beginning of the Interactive phase of care and educational provision for people with learning disabilities.

 The theoretical background to Intensive Interaction

 The development of Intensive Interaction was underpinned by an increasing understanding of the developmental research and literature then available in the 1980s.
-Nind and Hewett looked particularly at the academic research and associated theory focusing on the development of communication and sociability within ‘the interactive process in the natural model of infancy’ (2005, p.16).
+Nind and Hewett focused particularly on academic research and associated theory, focusing on the development of communication and sociability within ‘the interactive process in the natural model of infancy’ (2005, p.16).
 They identified three important themes that ran through their extensive search across this body of literature:

 1. Early social and communication development takes place within a dynamic social process (e.g. Schaffer, 1977; Newson, 1979).